dantedelucia/buildkite-svmkit-examples/aws-network-spe-py/README.md

     0 errors, 0 warnings, 0 informations
 ```

-4. Log into the bootstrap node and verify the network is up and talking.
+4. Access the bootstrap node to ensure the network is operational and communicating.
+Initially, only the bootstrap validator will confirm blocks.
+The other validators are set up to vote and participate in gossip but will not validate blocks until staked.

 ```
 % ./ssh-to-host 0